MurilooSZ/Murilo/content/publication/journal-article/index.md

 publication: "*Annals of the UFR Teaching, Research, Extension and Innovation Congress (CONNECT UFR), 1*(1)"
 publication_short: ""

-abstract: Precision livestock farming is a concept defined by the automation of practices that consider, when possible, the variability of individualized responses from animals.
+abstract: 'Precision livestock farming is a concept defined by the automation of practices that consider, when possible, the variability of individualized responses from animals.
 In current livestock farming, its use is essential for the producer to achieve better results, maximizing economic gains and minimizing damage to animals and